slack-notifier/slack-notifier/README.md

 ### Hello World example

-Once your webhook is setup, the example below will send the message "Hello World" to the default channel you set in Slack.
+Once your webhook is setup, the example below will send the message "Hello World" to the channel you have associated with Webhook.

 ```ruby
 require "slack-notifier"